davidsavagejr/speakr/README.md

 * **Test** - unit tests project

 In the future we will add an API project that will interact with **Core**

-## SpeakR Codes ##

-Here's how I planned for codes to get generated at the start:

-1. Use Rustflakes to generate a random unique integer
-1. Convert the integer to hex
-1. This should be unique enough to start

-The request handler should be smart enough to generate the codes.
-It's probably better for the codes to live in a separate table and be generated ahead of time so it's really just about picking one from the system.